 As I was working, the man, who turned out to be the daughter’s dad, came over for some water.
 I asked him whose digger it was (his) and for a bottle of whiskey he said he’d come and even out the bank for me.

 And then my birthday drew close.
-I decided NOT to be surprised from my dad and instead asked him for some more garden vouchers.
+I decided NOT to be surprised by my dad and instead asked him for some more garden vouchers.
 These vouchers enabled me to buy another 30% of the plants.

 Now the bank was finished, I DIY’d a diamond patterned wire trellis on the bank.
 I just needed the jasmine to plant at the bottom – some 18 plants.